alopez/alopez.github.com/email.md

 I get so much email that I simply cannot respond to all of it.
 So here is a brief guide on whether to email me and how.

-Interested in hiring me?
+Are you interested in my work outside the university?
 : Contact me on [linkedin](https://www.linkedin.com/in/adam-lopez-nlp-researcher/).

-Are you contacting me about something related to my PhD students?
+Are you interested in my academic work with my PhD students?
 : Email <alopez@inf.ed.ac.uk>, and please also email the student.
   I check my university email at most once a week, so please be patient waiting for a response, and _do not_ send university-related